Jonathan2251/lbd/source/gpu.rst

 - Each thread handle 32 elements computing, so there are few hundred Thread Level Registers in a thread to support the SIMT computing.

+- Each Thread Block (Core/Warp) has 16 threads, so there are 16 * Registers of
+  Thread in a Core.

 The main() run on CPU while the saxpy() run on GPU.
 Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and in y array to GPU and get result from GPU to y array.